federico-trotta/federico-trotta.github.io/docs/prod.md

 :alt: The presentation Federico Trotta wrote.
 :align: center

-*Some parts of the presentation made by Federico Trotta.*
+*Some parts of the presentation created by Federico Trotta.*
 ```